-Would you choose a “nonstop” or a “direct” flight between Atlanta and San Francisco?
+Would you choose a direct or nonstop flights between Atlanta and San Francisco?
 What about a “connecting” flight?

 Your choice could have a big impact on the price, length and comfort of your trip.